psalaets/rocket-juggler/art.md

 - 64x64 tiles
 - Game size is 1026x768 so that'd be 16 tiles wide, 12 high
+- maybe this can be one big pre-rendered background

 # Buttons

 - "start game" button
 - "help" button
-- "return" button (to leave help screen)
+- "back" button (to leave help screen)

 # Logo